Doug Hester, D. Min Ministry Leadership Concepts

 Rev. Consuelo Donahue

-Hospice Chaplain, San Antonio, TX
+Retired Presbyterian Pastor, San Antonio, TX

 "I really enjoy Doug's class on systems theory based on the works of Murray Bowen and Edwin Friedman.
 He has such a depth of knowledge of systems theory as it applies to families and to organizations as well as a thought provoking teaching style.
 At the end of each class I come away with more insights and tools to bring to my family, my business, and to my clients, especially to those clients owning family businesses."